-8.5.
+8.2.2.
 Fair value of financial instruments

 The fair value of financial instruments is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions (i.e., an exit price) regardless of whether that price is directly observable or estimated using another valuation technique.
 When the fair values of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using a variety of valuation techniques that include the use of valuation models.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, estimation is required in establishing fair values.
-Judgements and estimates include considerations of liquidity and model inputs related to items such as credit risk (both own and counterparty), funding value adjustments, correlation and volatility.
+Assumptions and estimates include considerations of liquidity and model inputs related to items such as credit risk (both own and counterparty), funding value adjustments, correlation and volatility.
 For further details about determination of fair value please see Note 7.8 and Note 47.

-In the context of IBOR reform, as financial instruments transition to RFRs, any change to the referenced interest rate affects the cash flows of the financial instrument and therefore its fair value.
+With regards to the fair value of financial instruments, in the context of IBOR reform, as financial instruments complete the transition to RFRs, any change to the referenced interest rate affects the cash flows of the financial instrument, and therefore its fair value.
 A change to the interest rate used for the purpose of discounting the cash flows, may also affect the financial instrument's fair value.
 Entities must use judgement to select the discount rate which is most appropriate for the financial instrument and IBOR reform affects the different possible interest rate benchmarks that could be selected.